5 Questions to Ask When Editing a Listicle

 While the listicle format is certainly popular, it won’t be the right fit for every article.

-Generally speaking, listicles are best suited to topics that can be broken down easily into individual steps or points.
+Generally speaking, listicles are best suited to topics that can be easily broken down into individual steps or points.
 “How to” articles are an obvious choice, as they usually describe a step-by-step process.
 And if your client’s article addresses a certain number of tips, questions, or tools, it’s probably well suited to the listicle format.

 However, a subject that follows a narrative might not work so well as a listicle.
 For example, a writer might struggle to break down an article called A Food Lover’s Day in Tokyo into distinct points.